calikasten/siri-shortcuts/README.md

 Displays a preview of the HTML source code of a web page.

 ## Productivity
+[Character Count] <br>
+Count the number of characters for the text in the clipboard or in the provided input.

 [Date Countdown](https://github.com/calikasten/siri-shortcuts/blob/main/Date%20Countdown.shortcut) <br>
 Asks for a date input for the countdown and then displays the number of days until the date input.